krother/Python3_Basics_Tutorial/en/python_programs/for_loops.md

     print(text)

-## Exercise 9
+## Exercise 6

-Write a program that calculates the number of characters in `Emily Smith`.
+Write a program that calculates the number of characters in `Stefani Joanne Angelina Germanotta`. **Spaces count as well!**

-## Exercise 10

-Write a program that duplicates each character of a string, so that `Emily` becomes `EEmmiillyy`.